Should I be worried?

 Lots of people think domestic abuse means physical violence but it is often so much more than that.
 Domestic abuse includes:

-Emotional abuse
+Emotional and psychological abuse

 Physical abuse